carbon-io/carbond/docs/guide/operations.rst

 - A function of the form ``function(req, res)``.
 - An :js:class:`~carbond.Operation` object.
-This is a more elaborate definition which allows for a description, parameter definitions, and other useful metadata as well as a :js:func:`~carbond.Operation.service`` method of the form ``function(req, res)``.
+This is a more elaborate definition which allows for a description, parameter definitions, and other useful metadata as well as a :js:func:`~carbond.Operation.handle`` method of the form ``function(req, res)``.

 When responding to HTTP requests, two styles are supported: